 The number of smartphone users is expected to grow from 1.5 billion in 2014 to around 2.5 billion in 2019 according to Statista.com.
 The same report states that Android, with 80 percent of all smartphones sales, leads the global smartphone market.
-With these numbers only expected to rise in the coming years, Android app development has emerged as one of the hottest career options today!
+With these numbers only expected to rise in the coming years, Android App Development Certification has emerged as one of the hottest skills in the market today!

 While both iOS and Android skills are in high demand, employers are hiring Android developers much faster and more often than any other professionals in mobile tech, according to Mashable.com.
 The demand for Android developers is on a meteoric rise and the time is right to break into a career in Android development.
 To help you get started, we have compiled a list of frequently asked Android interview questions to help you ace the Android interviews that come your way.
 In case you have attended Android interviews yourself or have any questions that you want us to answer for you, do feel free to add them as comments below.